Brand identity guidelines, how to develop the ultimate brand.

 1. A brand identity + strategy - logos, the name, the identity system (incl. typography and colours and layouts), tone of voice, personality, voice, messaging (how to talk to the right customers), your vision and values.
 Brand guidelines and brand strategy control brands.

-2. A brand image, which you can influence, but you have no control over what people say about you.
+2. You can influence a brand image, but you have no control over what people say about you.

 The one thing that makes a big difference is being consistent in your approach.
-Ensure the message is correct on every touchpoint and that your communications aren't jarring.
+Ensure the message is correct on every touchpoint, and your communications aren't jarring.

 Brand design refers to creating a visual identity for a brand that communicates its values, personality, and offerings to its target audience.